 If you can, stick with the major you love.
 College is tough, and you will need a lot more from a major than the fact that it will make a ton of money in the future.
-I am not saying that no one has genuine love for tough majors like those in the STEM field.
-You can totally adore all things STEM!
+I am not saying that no one has a genuine love for tough majors like those in the STEM field.
+You can adore all things STEM!
 But you also have to understand why you love STEM.
-Is it because that field has so many well-paying jobs or because that field really excites you?
-Most people I knew who went into STEM because of the money didn't make it, they only made it if they had a genuine love of STEM past their desire for a healthy paycheck later in life.
+Is it because that field has so many well-paying jobs or because that field excites you?
+Most people I knew who went into STEM because of the money didn't make it.
+They only made it if they had a genuine love of STEM past their desire for a healthy paycheck later in life.

 7. I Sought Help When I Needed It

 Last, but certainly not least, I sought help when I needed it.
 College can get tough and you never know when you may have an issue adjusting to something or doing something.
 Your college is filled with amazing resources to help you conquer all of those issues.
 Colleges aren't always the best at reaching out to people who need their resources (even though they try.)
 So you must be proactive, reach out to the right resources so that you can get over any speed bumps you may have.
 I would suggest reaching out to your academic advisor first.
 Your advisor can be helpful with showing you resources you didn't even know your campus had.